newincpp/G_Rand/README.md

     * animation system with interpolation
     * BVH support
-    * mesh deform target
+    * mesh deform
     * GPU sprites particle
     * Vectorfield for GPU sprite particle

 **what I would like to add but I have no idea how it work yet** (if you know how it work I will be happy to ear your explanation):

     * SSAO
-    * volume light propagation
+    * Volume light propagation
     * physically based shading model
     * diffraction/relfection (using volume capture ?)